Is erysipelas treatable? How to treat erysipelas at home

 • bites of various insects from the environment;

-• any kind of combing;
+• any kind of scratching;

 • injuries, burns.